datatrails/datatrails-python/README.rst

 .. code:: python

-    """Create an asset in DATATRAILS with User Token.
+    """Create an asset in DataTrails with User Token.

     The module contains two functions: main and create_asset.
 Main function parses in a url to the Archivist and credentials, which is a user authorization.